tldr-pages/tldr/pages/common/type.md

 `type -p {{command}}`

-- Output a single word saying if a command is an alias/keyword/function/builtin/file (works only in Bash shell):
+- Display the type of a specific command, alias/keyword/function/builtin/file (Note: works only in Bash shell):

 `type -t {{command}}`